hmcts/send-letter-service/README.md

 ## Using the service

+This section contains some helpful information about talking to Send Letter Service.
+Swagger specification for the API can be found [here](https://hmcts.github.io/reform-api-docs/swagger.html?url=https://hmcts.github.io/reform-api-docs/specs/send-letter-service.json)

 ### Sending a letter request

 In order to request sending a letter, retrieve a token from [S2S](https://github.com/hmcts/service-auth-provider-app)